-Using Goat’s Rue to suport your milk supply
+Using Goat’s Rue to Support Your Milk Supply

-Developing mammary tissue.
-Goat’s rue is one of the most potent herbs to stimulate the development of mammary tissue.
-For this reason, it can be particularly helpful for women who did not experience breast growth during pregnancy, women with insufficient glandular tissue/breast hypoplasia, women who have had breast surgeries, and adoptive mothers.
-It’s even used to increase breast size in non-lactating women.
+Helps develop mammary tissue.
+Goat’s rue is one of the most potent herbs to help build mammary tissue.
+For this reason, it can be particularly helpful for women who did not experience an increase in breast size during pregnancy, women who have had breast surgeries, and adoptive mothers.

 Polycystic Ovary Syndrome (PCOS).
 Goat’s rue may also be helpful for mothers who have low milk supply as a result of a hormonal imbalance, such as polycystic ovary syndrome (PCOS).
 In a guest post on PCOS on our blog, Lisa Marasco, IBCLC explained: “Metformin was originally developed from the herb goat’s rue, which is known for its antidiabetic properties as well as its reputed ability to stimulate milk production and breast gland development.
 This makes goat’s rue particularly appropriate for women with PCOS who are struggling with low milk supply.”